KinsonDigital/PackageMonster/README.md

 </div>

-This **GitHub Action** can be used to verify if a nuget package of a particular version exists.
+This **GitHub Action** can be used to verify if a NuGet package of a particular version exists.

 <div align="center"><h3 style="font-weight:bold">Quick Example</h3></div>